 As you may have realized, this water cannot be returned to the fish tank like other grow methods.
 Therefore, we always recommend using this method in conjunction with other grow methods.
 This way, you won’t have to feel limited in your choice of crop and you could optimize your potential as a commercial farmer!

-What can you grow in a wicking bed?
+What can you grow

 Any and all produce would do well in a wicking bed!
 However, when this grow method is used in aquaponics it is generally used for root crops that can’t be grown using the other grow methods available.